AHartNtkn/IotaTT/README.md

  * [Simply Easy!](http://strictlypositive.org/Easy.pdf), Andres Loh, Conor McBride, Wouter Swierstra.
    I used the lambda-Pi system described on page 6 as a reference when unifying types and kinds.

  * [Computational Higher Type Theory](https://arxiv.org/pdf/1606.09638v2.pdf), Carlo Angiuli, Robert Harper.
+   Used as a reference during path implementation, and may inspire further additions.

  * [Cubical Type Theory](https://github.com/mortberg/cubicaltt), Cyril Cohen, Thierry Coquand, Simon Huber, and Anders Mörtberg.
+   Used as an additional reference during path implementation, and primary inspiration for the addition.

 Authors
 -------